vinnieSutz/9plus10equals21/README.md

 # 9plus10equals21
-What is nine plus 10?
+What is nine plus ten?
 The answer for sure is twenty one...

 I wanted to see how video and audio behave within the DOM, so I had this brilliant idea ~~totally worth it~~<br>